apache/apisix/docs/en/latest/discovery/consul.md

 ## Summary

-APACHE APISIX API Gateway supports Consul as a service discovery
+APACHE APISIX supports Consul as a service discovery

 ## Configuration for discovery client